 This is a great dish to make when you have leftovers from the previous night.
 Got a day-old roasted chicken in the refrigerator?
-Add it to your first rate fried rice for more protein.
-Just remove bite sized pieces from your poultry, about ½ a cup.
+Add it to your fried rice for more protein.
+Just cut bite-sized pieces from your poultry, about ½ a cup.
 Throw in your chicken meat right before adding the cooked rice into the skillet.
 Since the chicken is already cooked, you just want to heat it through.

-For a vegetarian version of this meal, you can always substitute 2 large eggs with tofu or tempeh.
+For a vegetarian version of this meal, you can always substitute 2 large eggs with scrambled tofu or tempeh.
 This will add texture and flavor to your fried rice.
-You can always throw in more vegetables for a vegetarian fried rice.
-Kids not a fan of vegetables?
-No problem.
-Chop up broccoli or brussel sprouts into small pieces and add them to the fried rice.
-Your kids won’t have any idea you’ve managed to pull one over them!
+You can always throw in more vegetables for vegetarian fried rice to add even more colors to your meal.

-This First Rate Fried Rice recipe is the absolute BEST.
-It’s quick and easy to make, customizable with any of your favorite mix-ins, and so irresistibly delicious.
-For the home-cook, the fried rice is a very versatile dish.
-Like a casserole, it’s perfect for those days you are cleaning out the refrigerator and want to get rid of some leftover meat and vegetables!
+ConclusionFinally, this First Rate Fried Rice recipe is the absolute BEST!
+In fact, for the home-cook, this fried rice recipe is a versatile dish.
+Also, like a casserole, it’s perfect for those days when you are cleaning out the refrigerator.